This post may include affiliate links; see our disclosure policy.

 Fougasse is a rustic bread from the French region of Provence, known for its leaf-like shape and crispy crust.
 It often has decorative slashes that create its unique appearance.

-You’ll need a handful of ingredients make fougasse bread: try to stick to these ingredients!
-We tested this recipe with all purpose flour and the texture was noticeably not as springy.
+You’ll need a handful of ingredients to make fougasse bread.
+Try to stick to these ingredients!
+I tested this recipe with all-purpose flour, and the texture was noticeably not as springy.
 Here’s what you’ll need:

-- Bread flour: Bread flour is important because it has higher protein content, making the bread texture more chewy versus crumbly.
+- Bread flour: Bread flour is important because it has higher protein content, making the bread texture more chewy than crumbly.
 Do not substitute all-purpose flour.

 - Whole wheat flour: Whole wheat flour adds a nutty, complex flavor to this bread.